edegreef/PUMA-reference-genome/README.md

 * PacBio reads (bam files)
 * Illumina reads (fastq files)

 The same pipeline was used for improving the unphased and phased genomes, with some minor differences to account for file names and memory usage.
-Steps 1-6 are listed here, with matching numbers in the script file names.
+Steps 1-6 are listed here, with matching numbers in the script file names in this repository.
 Script files labeled with "2" at the end were used for the phased genome.

 * **Step 1:** Polishing genome with **Arrow** (https://github.com/PacificBiosciences/GenomicConsensus)
 * **Step 2:** Aligning reads to the arrow-corrected genome with **BWA**